Vinimart/Vinimart/README.md

 # Welcome! 👋

 Hey there!
-I'm Vinicius, a passionate developer diving deep into Web3, Blockchain, Cloud and Game development!
+I'm Vinicius, a passionate developer diving deep into Web3, Blockchain, Cloud and Web development!

 ## About Me ℹ️

-💻 Full stack & Blockchain Developer with 7 years of hands-on experience.
+💻 Full stack & Blockchain Developer with 7 years of professional experience.

 ☁️ Into building and managing scalable cloud environments.

 🎓 Graduated in Computer Networking and also Literature (yes, 🤷🏻‍♂️).

-🌱 Always on the lookout for new technologies to experiment with.

 📚 Love sharing insights and contributing to the tech community.